 The Chicago Sun-Times first reported on the singer in 2000 when a video surfaced showing someone who was believed to be Kelly sexually assaulting and urinating on a 13-year-old girl in Chicago.
-Just two years later, Kelly was indicted by the Cook County D.A.’s Office on 21 counts of child pornography, stood trial, and after just one day of jury deliberations, he was acquitted on all charges in 2008.
+Two years later, Kelly was indicted by the Cook County DA’s Office on 21 counts of child pornography.
+He stood trial, and after just one day of jury deliberations, he was acquitted on all charges in 2008.
 The singer has long denied that he was the man in the video.

-The same year Kelly performed at the 2002 Winter Olympics in Salt Lake City, he was arrested on an outstanding warrant in Miami.
+There have been close calls for Kelly over the years.
+For example, the same year Kelly performed at the 2002 Winter Olympics in Salt Lake City, he was arrested on an outstanding warrant in Miami.
 When police searched the singer’s home they discovered about a dozen images of Kelly engaged in sex acts with an underage girl on a digital camera.
 After much legal wrangling, the charges were dropped due to lack of probable cause for the original search warrant.
-Kelly never stood trial for possessing child pornography or having sex acts with an underage girl.
+Kelly never stood trial for possessing child pornography or having sex with an underage girl.

 Kelly’s had many run-ins with the law over the years, including several lawsuits by women who have accused him of physical and sexual abuse.

 In 1996, Kelly and his entourage were involved in a fight at a health club in Louisiana.
-Kelly was found guilty of battery, placed on one year unsupervised probation and reached settlement in a lawsuit by the victim who received 110 stitches.
+Kelly was found guilty of battery, placed on one year of unsupervised probation and reached a settlement in a lawsuit by the victim, who needed 110 stitches after the fight.
 That same year, Tiffany Hawkins sued Kelly for $10 million after accusing him of having sexual relations with her when she was just 15.
 He settled the lawsuit a year later for $250,000.

 In 1998, Kelly was arrested on three misdemeanor charges of disorderly conduct in Chicago, including violating a noise ordinance.
 Prosecutors eventually dropped all charges.

-In 2001, Tracy Sampson, an intern at Epic Records, sued Kelly, who claimed she was involved in an abusive sexual relationship with when she was 17.
+In 2001, Tracy Sampson, an intern at Epic Records, sued Kelly, claiming she was involved in an abusive sexual relationship with him when she was 17.
 She told the New York Post, “He often tried to control every aspect of my life, including who I would see and where I would go.”
 The case was eventually settled out of court for an undisclosed amount.